MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-custom-permissions-for-account-users.md

 # Set roles or custom permissions for account users

-When you [add users to your Dev Center account](add-users-groups-and-azure-ad-applications.md), you'll need to specify what access they have within the account.
+When you [add users to your Partner Center account](add-users-groups-and-azure-ad-applications.md), you'll need to specify what access they have within the account.
 You can do this by assigning them [standard roles](#roles) which applies to the entire account, or you can [customize their permissions](#custom) to provide the appropriate level of access.
 Some of the custom permissions apply to the entire account, and some can be limited to one or more specific products (or granted to all products, if you prefer).

 > [!NOTE]
 > The same roles and permissions can be applied regardless of whether you are adding a user, a group, or an Azure AD application.

 When determining what role or permissions to apply, keep in mind:
--   Users (including groups and Azure AD applications) will be able to access the entire Dev Center account with the permissions associated with their assigned role, unless you [customize permissions](#custom) and assign [product-level permissions](#product-level-permissions) so that they can only work with specific apps and/or add-ons.
+-   Users (including groups and Azure AD applications) will be able to access the entire Partner Center account with the permissions associated with their assigned role(s), unless you [customize permissions](#custom) and assign [product-level permissions](#product-level-permissions) so that they can only work with specific apps and/or add-ons.
 -   You can allow a user, group, or Azure AD application to have access to more than one role's functionality by selecting multiple roles, or by using custom permissions to grant the access you'd like.
 -   A user with a certain role (or set of custom permissions) may also be part of a group that has a different role (or set of permissions).
 In that case, the user will have access to all of the functionality associated with both the group and the individual account.

 > [!TIP]
-> This topic is specific to the Windows apps developer program.
+> This topic is specific to the Windows apps developer program in [Partner Center](https://partner.microsoft.com/dashboard).
 For info about user roles in the Hardware Developer Program, see [Managing User Roles](https://docs.microsoft.com/windows-hardware/drivers/dashboard/managing-user-roles).
 For info about user roles in the Windows Desktop Application Program, see [Windows Desktop Application Program](https://docs.microsoft.com/windows/desktop/appxpkg/windows-desktop-application-program#add-and-manage-account-users).

 <span id="roles" />

 ## Assign roles to account users

-By default, a set of standard roles is presented for you to choose from when you add a user, group, or Azure AD application to your Dev Center account.
+By default, a set of standard roles is presented for you to choose from when you add a user, group, or Azure AD application to your Partner Center account.
 Each role has a specific set of permissions in order to perform certain functions within the account.

 Unless you opt to define [custom permissions](#custom) by selecting **Customize permissions**, each user, group, or Azure AD application that you add to an account must be assigned at least one of the following standard roles.